 His research interests include scoliosis and surgical correction of severe and complex spinal deformities, thoracic insufficiency syndrome and neuromuscular diseases (such as spina bifida, cerebral palsy and Rett syndrome).

-Richard W. Kruse, DO is the division chief of the Orthopedic Trauma Service, director of the multidisciplinary Osteogenesis Imperfecta Program and a pediatric orthopedic surgeon at duPont Hospital for Children.
+Richard W. Kruse, DO is the division chief of the Orthopedic Trauma Service, director of the multidisciplinary Osteogenesis Imperfecta Program and a pediatric orthopedic surgeon at Nemours Children’s Hospital, Delaware.
 Dr. Kruse also is a staff member of the Medical Center of Delaware.
 He is an associate professor of orthopedic surgery at Jefferson Medical College of Thomas Jefferson University and the Uniformed Services University School of Medicine in Bethesda, Md.

 Dr. Kruse graduated from the Philadelphia College of Osteopathic Medicine and completed an internship at Tripler Army Medical Center in Honolulu, Hawaii.
 He received his orthopedic training at Walter Reed Army Medical Center in Washington, and an additional pediatric orthopedic residency at Denver Children’s Hospital.
-He received advanced training in pediatric orthopedic surgery through a fellowship at duPont Hospital for Children.
+He received advanced training in pediatric orthopedic surgery through a fellowship at Nemours Children’s Hospital, Delaware.

 Dr. Kruse is board-certified by the American Academy of Orthopaedic Surgery, and is a fellow of the American Academy of Pediatrics, American Society of Sports Medicine, the American Orthopaedic Association and the Society of Military Orthopaedic Surgeons.
 He is a retired U.S. Army Colonel with command experience of a U.S. Army Airborne Forward Surgical Team.
 He also graduated from the U.S. Army Command and General Staff College and was selected Army Attendee of the U.S. Air Force War College, the highest level of leadership education in the military.